MagicMirrorOrg/MagicMirror/README.md

 </p>

-This version of the Magic Mirror software focusses on a modular plugin system.
-Besides that, the MagicMirror² software now also uses [Electron](http://electron.atom.io/), so no more webserver or browser installs necessary.
+This version of the Magic Mirror software focuses on a modular plugin system.
+Besides that, the MagicMirror² software now also uses [Electron](http://electron.atom.io/), so no more web server or browser installs necessary.

 **WARNING!** This version is in a *very* early stage.
 It is **not** completed yet. **Please** use the master branch.